Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 What's worse is that sometimes... those benefits don't even mean much.

-Rust basically runs on anything
+Rust basically runs on anything, right?

-In fact, today, you can run Rust in more places than Java.
+In fact, today, you can run Rust in at least as many places as Java.

 You know Java, the write once, run anywhere language.